iib0011/omni-tools/README.md

 We welcome contributions!
 You can help by:

 - ✅ Reporting bugs
-- ✅ Suggesting new features in Github issues or [here](https://tally.so/r/nrkkx2)
+- ✅ Suggesting new features in GitHub issues or [here](https://tally.so/r/nrkkx2)
 - ✅ Improving documentation
 - ✅ Submitting pull requests